interrobot/interrobot-plugin/README.md

 ## What data is available via API?

-InterroBot's robust API provides plugin developers with access to crawled data, enabling deep analysis and useful customizations.
-This data forms the foundation of your plugin, allowing you to create insightful visualizations, perform complex analysis, or build interactive tools.
+InterroBot's API provides developers with access to crawled data, enabling analysis and useful customizations.
+This data allows you to create insightful visualizations, perform complex analysis, or build interactive tools.
 Whether you're tracking SEO metrics, analyzing content structures, or developing custom reporting tools, our API offers the flexibility and depth you need.
 Below is an overview of the key data points available, organized by API endpoint:

 ### GetProjects